 Other green DIY ways to clear drains

-If you aren’t quite ready to spend $20 on Drain-FX and want to try some other eco friendly alternative, there are a few that might work.
+If you aren’t quite ready to spend $20 on Drain-FX and want to try some other alternative, there are a few that might work.

 - I’ve tried the vinegar and baking soda trick and had some luck removing debris, but not full blockages.
 Take about 1/2 cup of baking soda and pour about 1/2 of vinegar on top of it.
 Cover it with a drain plug (if you have one) as the combination fizzes.
 Let it sit for an hour or even overnight, then flush it with hot water or even boiling water.

-Next time you get ready to call the plumber or pour drain cleaner down the drain, remember other eco friendly options are available.
+Next time you get ready to call the plumber or pour drain cleaner down the drain, remember that safer options are available.
 Better yet, a bit of preventative plumbing maintenance a couple times a year can go a long way in clearing away debris to prevent clogs from forming.
 Drain-FX helps expand the simple DIY options for opening clogged drains, without having to take apart your drain or doing anything that could cause a major set-back.